 the Drug and Alcohol Awareness and Rehabilitation Services together with the Royal Gibraltar Police have embarked on a campaign to raise awareness about the dangers of binge drinking in the lead up to the National Day festivities.

 Binge drinking is defined as drinking lots of alcohol in a short space of time, or drinking with the sole purpose of getting drunk.
 This behaviour is associated with a wide range of health and behavioural problems.
-While some side effects may be minor and only last temporarily, others can cause permanent damage or have far reaching consequences to both users and those around them.
+While some side effects may be minor and only last temporarily, others can cause permanent damage like having dwi charges or have far reaching consequences to both users and those around them.

 The Drug and Alcohol Services ‘Drink Responsibly’ poster will be distributed by the Royal Gibraltar Police, who are visiting all licenced premises to remind them of their responsibilities in respect of under-age drinking.
 To reinforce the message, officers of the Royal Gibraltar Police and the Drug and Alcohol Awareness Services will deliver presentations to pupils at both Comprehensive Schools.
 Additionally the Royal Gibraltar Police has embarked on a campaign to remind road users about the dangers of driving under the influence of alcohol.